-- Assist businesses in obtaining state HUB certification. - Promote the use of HUB vendors in TBPG's procurement activities. - Increase the number of HUB vendors contacted for procurement opportunities. - Inform HUB vendors about TBPG's procurement opportunities. - TBPG hosted a TIBH mini expo in the William P. Hobby Building on April 14, 2015. - TBPG attended the TIBH expo at the Doubletree Hotel on September 24, 2015 and on September 18, 2014.
+- Assist businesses in obtaining state HUB certification. - Promote the use of HUB vendors in TBPG's procurement activities. - Increase the number of HUB vendors contacted for procurement opportunities. - Inform HUB vendors about TBPG's procurement opportunities.

 GOALS

 A HUB is a sole proprietor, partnership, or corporation in which at least 51% of the stock or other equitable securities are owned by one or more persons who are members of the following groups: Asian Pacific Americans, Black Americans, Hispanic Americans, Native Americans, Women and a United States Veteran with a minimum 20% disability rating.
 These individuals must have a proportionate interest in the control, operation, and management of the business.